skylight-hq/skylight.digital/_blog_posts/bug_bounty_solution_announcement.md

 Based on what your specific organizational needs and testing requirements are, we work with you to design and prepare for a successful bug bounty program.
 If this is your first one, we recommend starting out with a pilot program to test the waters.
 Some of the key activities at this stage include:

-- Assembling the bug bounty team who will support the program (e.g., engaging key stakeholders from across the organization, responding to bug reports, making awards, building relationships with the security research community), including the team's leader (e.g., Chief Information Security Officer) who will own and champion the program.
+- Assembling the bug bounty team who will support the program (for example, engaging key stakeholders from across the organization, responding to bug reports, making awards, building relationships with the security research community), including the team's leader (for example, Chief Information Security Officer) who will own and champion the program.
 - Setting the initial scope of the assessment.
-That is, what **digital assets** (e.g., 3&ndash;5 public-facing websites, all web services under a particular domain, a highly-sensitive system in pre-production) and **bug types** (e.g., XSS, SQL injection) you want &mdash; and don't want &mdash; researchers to focus on.
+That is, what **digital assets** (for example, 3&ndash;5 public-facing websites, all web services under a particular domain, a highly-sensitive system in pre-production) and **bug types** (for example, XSS and SQL injection) you want &mdash; and don't want &mdash; researchers to focus on.
 - Determining what type of program you want to run.
 For example, it could be **private** (invite-only) or **public** (open to the collective intelligence of thousands) coupled with a **Vulnerability Disclosure Program** (open-door policy to anyone who wants to report a security flaw).
 - Calibrating the rewards structure based on your available budget.
 - Choosing and setting up a bug bounty platform &mdash; such as Bugcrowd or HackerOne &mdash; for receiving, organizing, analyzing, understanding, and offering rewards for vulnerability reports from third-party researchers.
 (We don't recommend trying to build-out and manage this infrastructure yourself.)
 - Priming your vulnerability management processes to handle the influx of new reports that will come and need to be triaged and remediated.
 This includes highlighting how triages are handled and designating remediation teams.
 - Crafting your policy/rules page.
-This page commonly contains your disclosure policy, rules of engagement, scope, service-level agreements (e.g., time to respond to a new report, time to bounty after validation), and other important information.
+This page commonly contains your disclosure policy, rules of engagement, scope, service-level agreements (for example, time to respond to a new report and time to bounty after validation), and other important information.

 ### Launch

 Once you're fully prepared, we work with you to launch and iterate on your program.
 A few of the main activities include:

 - Receiving vulnerability reports from security researchers and coordinating the validation, prioritization, and remediation of those reported flaws within the target service-level agreements.
-- Adjusting elements of the program (e.g., policy/rules page, bounty amounts), if need be, to ensure researchers are hitting the right targets and reporting the types of bugs that you want to see.
+- Adjusting elements of the program (for example, policy/rules page and bounty amounts), if need be, to ensure researchers are hitting the right targets and reporting the types of bugs that you want to see.
 - Incentivizing more participation and increasing the volume of reports through such actions as increasing the scope, adding more hackers, and increasing the bounty amounts.

 ### Scaling & Improvement